zowe/docs-site/docs/user-guide/generate-certificates.md

 2. Run the following command in the directory with this `zowe.yaml` in terminal to generate the certificate and update the configuration values in `zowe.yaml`.

    `zwe init certificate -c ./zowe.yaml --update-config`

-3. The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:
+    The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:

-**Notes:**
-Some detailed output messages have been omitted.
+    **Note:** Some detailed output messages have been omitted.

 - The CA is created.
 - The keystore is created and the CA is added to the keystore.